Getting started with the SwiftUI NavigationSplitView

 Conclusion

-I really like the new NavigationSplitView
+I love the new NavigationSplitView

 and think the .balanced